 This is the kind of work that will emerge from ArtServe’s Creative Laboratory, verifiably strengthening a community’s wellbeing, fortifying its progress and catalyzing its economic prosperity.

-The Creative Laboratory will be revealed on August 22nd and 31st as part of the openings receptions for “HOME: An Artistic Celebration of Community,” [link to HOME event page] a very special kind of exhibition that includes artists of all disciplines, including gallery works by local artists, both emerging and accomplished (learn how to submit your work).
+The Creative Laboratory will be revealed on August 22nd and September 7th as part of the openings receptions for “HOME: An Artistic Celebration of Community,” a very special kind of exhibition that includes artists of all disciplines, including gallery works by local artists, both emerging and accomplished artists.

 Included is an incredible performance by artists who’ve already been experimenting in the Laboratory over the past few months.
 Fusing their art in a genre-bending performance piece are former Miami City Ballet dancer and stroke survivor Isanusi Garcia Rodriquez, photo artists David Muir and Dan Perez, spoken word artists from Thou Art Woman, and many more.